 Supposedly, the French have always had a mania for cats.
 Jean-Baptiste Poquelin, known better by his stage name Molière, is said to have had a favorite cat, and a celebrated harpist named Madame de Puis, so loved her furry feline she left a pension for it in her will.
-There was also French impressionist artist Pierre-Auguste Renoir born in the mid-1800s.
-He painted several paintings with cats, including “Young Girl with Cat,” “Geraniums and Cats,” and “Julie Manet with Cat.”
+The French queen, Marie Antoinette, reportedly had six white Turkish Angora cats at the Palace of Versailles, and the French impressionist artist Pierre-Auguste Renoir appears to have had a penchant for cats too.
+Or at least he painted several of them: “Young Girl with Cat,” “Geraniums and Cats,” and “Julie Manet with Cat.”

 “Having remarked how cats often habituate themselves, and oftener than one could … to dry warrens … he fancied that these animals could do for a very long time with drinking.”

 This was a light bulb moment for Fontenu because he decided to conduct an experiment to determine how long a cat could go without water.

 Fontenu’s experiment involved a large, castrated cat he had on hand.
 He began to slowly reduce the amount of water the cat drank until at last, the cat completely abstained from water.
 However, Fontenu did feed the cat its usual fare, boiled meat.
 After the cat had not drank water for seven months, Fontenu communicated his observations to the Royal Academy of Sciences in Paris.

 As the experiment continued, the cat continued to not drink water.
 Nineteen months later, the cat still was not drinking water and supposedly was “not less well in health, nor less fat.”
 However, Fontenu did report the cat seemed to eat less than before.
 He also reported the cat’s “excrements were more firm and dry, which were not evacuated but every second day, though urine came forth six or seven times during the same time.”